 The sheer volume of material published in medical journals each week is well beyond any of us to keep up with, and in order to save us from drowning in information the writers of systematic reviews aim to collect together and appraise all the evidence from appropriate studies addressing a focussed clinical question.
-The Cochrane Collaboration has been working at this task for the past nine years and now has 1837 completed reviews on the Cochrane Database of Systematic reviews and a further 1344 protocols that will become reviews in the future.
+The Cochrane Collaboration has been working at this task for the past twenty years and, in September 2016, there were 7038 completed reviews on the Cochrane Database of Systematic reviews and a further 2520 protocols that will become reviews in the future.

 The File-Drawer Problem

 So what was wrong with the traditional narrative review from an expert in the field?
 The previous emphasis has been on understanding the mechanisms of disease and combining this with clinical experience to guide practice.(1) The main problem with this approach is that we all have our preferred way of doing things, and there is a natural tendency to take note of articles that fit in with our view.
 We may cut these out and keep them in our filing cabinet, whilst articles that do not agree are filed in the rubbish bin.
 This means that when asked to review a topic it is natural for an expert to go the drawer and quote all the data that supports their favoured approach.

 So how is a systematic review different?
 Let’s start with a definition: